hyeshik/poreplex/README.md

 ### Nanopolish database
 [Nanopolish](https://github.com/jts/nanopolish) provides very convenient tools that help signal-level analyses. *Poreplex* provides a set of index files that are required to run the *nanopolish* commands.
-Just skip `nanopolish extract` or `nanopolish index` commands in its tutorial, and proceed directly to the main steps.
+Add `--nanopolish` to a *poreplex* command line, then just skip `nanopolish extract` or `nanopolish index` commands in its tutorial, and proceed directly to the main steps.

 ## Command line options